 For Singapore companies, please follow these steps:

-- Check if there is Reconciliation**
+- Check if there is Reconciliation** by heading to the Reconciliation Amounts (B) column on the page.

 **Note: Reconciliation (also known as CPF Withholding in Talenox) is designed for employees who are paid more than once in a month with less than $750.00 of salary.
 We withhold the max amount of CPF for employee contribution to ensure that when such employees resign, there will be enough buffer for CPF contribution.